CEITEC-CTLAB/.github/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request
+# Pull Request
-about: Create a pull request.
-title: '<Concise descriptive title>'
-labels: ''
-assignees: ''

----

-## Pull Request
+## Description

-- Give the pull request a concise & descriptive title.
-- Describe the purpose of this pull request and its contents.
+Describe the purpose of this pull request and its contents.

-- Add some relevant labels.
-- Choose somebody to review your code.
-- Assign who will merge the pull request once it is approved.
+## Checklist

+- [ ] All new features are added and/or bugs are fixed.
+- [ ] Code was tested and works as expected.

+- [ ] PR has a concise & descriptive title.
+- [ ] Relevant labels added.
+- [ ] Reviewer chosen.
+- [ ] Assignee chosen.